fajarlubis/NoSugar/README.md

 - **Auto-Translate:** Enable or disable automatic message translation.
 - **Highlight Translations:** Toggle highlighted translations for better visibility.
 - **Server Configuration:** Use the default translation server or specify your own address and port.
 An authorization code is required for all requests.
+- **Translation Placement:** Display translations below each message or to the right of the original bubble.

 ## 🐛 Known Issues
 - Occasional delays for lengthy messages.